-The art of Richard Schloss is featured in a one-man show titled “The Miracle of Atmosphere” at Palm Loft Gallery (Carpinteria, California), now through April 29, 2018.
-Get a quick dose of inspiration in this Q&A we shared regarding his atmospheric art, his inspiration, and the single-word answer to his most commonly asked question.
+Get a quick dose of inspiration in this Q&A with Richard Schloss on his atmospheric art, his inspiration, and the single-word answer to his most commonly asked question.

 Q: At what point in your creative path did you begin to focus on atmosphere?